epfl-ada/ada-2024-project-dondata2025/README.md

 # What a beautiful name!
 Where does it come from?

+## Datastory

+Access our datastory with this link: https://epfl-ada.github.io/ada-2024-project-dondata2025/

 ## Abstract

 Movies and TV content are powerful influencers.
 Jennifer Aniston's iconic haircut from Friends is one example of a trend that became a cultural phenomenon.